rohanmahy/ietf-drafts/mahy-dispatch-immi-content/draft-mahy-dispatch-immi-content.md

 ## CPIM headers

-[@?RFC5322]

-required
+The following CPIM headers are required:

-From: the identity of message sender. for example im:rohan@example.com this identity could be pseudonymous or anonymous if the group policy allows
+* From: the identity of message sender. for example im:alice@example.com this identity could be pseudonymous or anonymous if the group policy allows.
-DateTime:
-Message-ID:
-Content-type:
-In-Reply-To:
-Content-Disposition:
-Content-Length  (only required for Knocks)

-required dispositions
-render
-reaction
+* DateTime: the date and time in a reasonable format, as specified in CPIM.
+* Message-ID: a message ID which is unique across domains.
+* Content-type: As is from CPIM.
+* In-Reply-To: Refers to the previous Message-ID.
+Same semantics as in [@?RFC5322].
+* Supersedes: Refers to the previous Messsage-ID.
+Similar semantics to header of the same name in MIXER.
+  Content-Disposition:  The intended handling of the message.
+The two required dispositions are render and reaction.
+* Content-Length:

+For clarity the grammar for the headers not already included in CPIM are formulated below.

 ~~~~~~~
 msg-id-header-line = msg-id-header ":" SP msg-id CRLF
 msg-id-header = "Message-ID"   ; case-sensitive

+in-reply-to-header-line = in-reply-to-header ":" SP msg-id CRLF
+in-reply-to-header = "In-Reply-To"   ; case-sensitive

+supersedes-header-line = supersedes-header ":" SP msg-id CRLF
+supersedes-header = "Supersedes"   ; case-sensitive

 msg-id = "<" id-left "@" id-right ">"